-Best practice GAO assessment ^b Summary of assessment and effects III.
+Best practice GAO assessment b Summary of assessment and effects III.
 Analyze alternatives 12.
-Identify significant risks and mitigation strategies: The AOA team identifies and documents the significant risks and mitigation strategies for each analyzed alternative.
-Minimally met The AOA documentation includes only a limited number of risks for some alternatives and does not provide any mitigation strategies.
+Identify significant risks and mitigation strategie The AOA team identifie and documents the significant risks and mitigation strategies for each analyzed alternation s: ·s The AOA documentation includes only a limited number of risks for some alternatives and does not provide any mitigation strategies.
 For example, the documentation indicates that the cloud-based solution alternative poses security risks for the production and analysis of critical data but does not provide risks for other alternatives, including the selected alterative to procure and deploy and HPC system.
 According to agency officials and laboratory representatives, they did not develop mitigation strategies because they were almost certain from the beginning of the process that the preferred alternative was the only viable alternative.
 Effect of not conforming to the practice: Not documenting the risks and related mitigation strategies for each alternative prevents decision makers from performing a meaningful trade-off analysis necessary to select a preferred alternative.
-13. Determine and quantify benefits/effectiveness: The AOA team uses a standard process to identify and document benefits and effectiveness of each analyzed alternative, developing a framework that details the methods Minimally met The AOA documentation provides benefits and effectiveness information for only two of the five alternatives.
+13. Determine and quantify benefits/effectiveness: AOA team uses a stand process to identify and document benefits and effectiveness of each analyzed alternative, developing a frameword that details the method used to evaluate and quantify the measures effectiveness and performance and quantifying the benefits and effectiveness of ea alternative over its full I The dard k s of The AOA documentation provides benefits and effectiveness information for only two of the five alternatives.
 In addition, the benefits described are not quantified.
-For example, the documentation says that the preferred alternative-to purchase an HPC system-would exploit the most advanced computing technology available to provide a cost-effective solution but does not provide information as to how this was measured or provide any quantification of the cost- effectiveness. used to evaluate and quantify the measures of effectiveness and performance and quantifying the benefits and effectiveness of each alternative over its full life cycle.
+For example, the documentation says that the preferred alternative-to purchase an HPC system-would exploit the most advanced computing technology available to provide a cost-effective solution but does not provide information as to how this was measured or provide any quantification of the cost-effectiveness.
 Effect of not conforming to the practice: If the AOA team does not determine a standard process to quantify benefits and clearly establish criteria against which to measure all alternatives, bias is introduced to the study.
-Additionally, if the AOA team does not examine effectiveness over the entire life cycle, decision makers cannot see the complete picture and are prevented from making an informed decision.
-14. Tie benefits/effectiveness to mission need: The AOA team explains and documents how each measure of effectiveness supports the mission need and functional requirements.
-Minimally met The AOA documentation does not discuss potential benefits for all viable alternatives and does not tie benefits to mission need.
-For example, the documentation says that the alternative to procure and deploy a commodity technology system has the benefits that commodity technology systems are highly reliable and utilize proven technology and are low- cost, high-performance computers, readily available in the commercial market.
+Additionally, if the AOA team does not examine effectiveness over the entire life cycle, decision makers cannot see the complete picture and are prevented from making an informed decision. cycle.
+14. Tie benefits/effectivene to mission need: The A team explains and documents how each measure of effectivenes supports the mission nead functional requirements. ss Minimally met OA The AOA documentation does not discuss potential benefits for all viable alternatives and does not tie benefits to mission need.
+For example, the documentation says that the alternative to procure and deploy a commodity technology system has the benefits that commodity technology systems are highly reliable and utilize proven technology and are low-cost, high-performance computers, readily available in the commercial market.
 However, the documentation does not indicate how these benefits tie to mission needs.
 Effect of not conforming to the practice: Unless the AOA team thoroughly explains and documents how the measures of effectiveness relate to the specific mission need and functional requirements, decision makers will not have proper insight into the impact of each alternative.